SuleMareVientu/GameplayFixesV-ScriptHookV/README.md

 - Disable engine fire/smoke.
 - Leave the engine on when exiting a vehicle unless the player keeps the exit vehicle button pressed for 250ms.
 Exactly like GTA:IV.
 - Disable the auto-centering of the player vehicle's wheels on exit.
-    - While this is universally compatible, **it could cause some issues** with mission vehicles.
-Disable if necessary.
 - Keeps the current position of the player vehicle's hydraulics on enter/exit.
     - **Requires at least b2372**.
 - Turn on brake lights while the player's vehicle is stopped.